-- test papers are incorrectly collated or the print is illegible
+- test papers are incorrectly collated or the print is illegible (Please note that question 21 does not have grid lines drawn on the axes and this is not a printing error.)

 - an incorrect test has been administered

 - a fire alarm goes off

 - a pupil is unwell

 - a pupil needs to leave the room

 - a pupil is caught cheating.